Sean-93/marquee-in-tab/readme.md

 -This site was styled using WaterCSS https://watercss.kognise.dev/

--This repo was inspired by https://syntheticfruits.neocities.org/ because I noticed it in their browser tab on their site
+-This repo was inspired by https://syntheticfruits.neocities.org/ because their site has a similar animation in their browser tab